 Located in the north jungle of Peru, Tarapoto is one of the most interesting destinations in the country.
 For a one day adventure, just 20 minutes from Tarapoto visit Ahuashiyacu waterfalls.
 Here, you can swim in the natural pools and discover the local wildlife.
 Don’t forget to bring you own food, as there are no restaurants around.

 If you’re looking for something cultural to do, then a visit to Lamas Castle (in Lamas) will show you a meeting of two worlds: the European world and the world of Native Americans.
 There is also a town center just down the hill from here, with a few market stalls and indigenous celebrations.

 Once you are back in the main town of Tarapoto there is a famous street called Calle de las Piedras (or Stones Street) that you can’t miss.
 It’s loaded with plenty of bars, like Stonewasi or Montañitas, that will make your stay even better with a couple of traditional drinks that are guaranteed to start any party.
 Just a few blocks away, you’ll find many locals eating typical Tarapotian food, like Juanes or Tacacho con Cecina, all at affordable prices.
 Once you’ve lined your stomach ready for an evening of partying, Anaconda and Pachanga are the popular discotheques in Tarapoto; they are open from Wednesday to Sunday.

-If you’re on the hunt for beautiful places to see, archeological destinations to discover or just places to have fun and make new friends, you’ll find everything you want in our list of the top 10 Peru destinations of 2019.
+These are some of the best things to see in Peru.
+If you’re on the hunt for beautiful places to see, archeological destinations to discover or just places to have fun and make new friends, you’ll find everything you want in our list of the top 10 Peru destinations of 2023.
 Start planning your next trip to Peru now!